 This section describes those elements of the VDE-TER that are unique to VDE-TER operation.
 For those elements that are common, the cross reference into Annex 2 is provided.
 It contains a description of the different protocols according to the OSI layer model and recommends implementation details for each layer.

-Data transmission is made in the VHF maritime mobile band within the spectrum identified in § 2.3, Annex 1.
+Data transmission is made in the VHF maritime mobile band within the spectrum identified in § A1-2.3.
 The spectrum may be used as 25 kHz, 50 kHz or 100 kHz channels.

 The system should use TDMA techniques in a synchronized manner.